SoftCake-Dev/pdf-module/README.md

 ### Text
 This element allows you to draw text into the PDF file.
-You can set text directly in template or via code.
-There are two methods to set text using code `setText(String text)` and `formatText(Objects ... args)`.
-Format method is similar to `String.format(...)` and the String pattern is load from template directly.
+You can set text directly to a template or do it via code.
+There are two methods by which you can set text using code `setText(String text)` and `formatText(Objects ... args)`.
+Format method is similar to `String.format(...)` and the String pattern is loaded from the template directly.

-To learn how to create pattern to format string see [documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#format(java.lang.String,java.lang.Object...)).
+You can learn how to create pattern to format string in [documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#format(java.lang.String,java.lang.Object...)).

 <table>
     <thead>